Community Education Environment

 Its efforts to support the salmon population have been frustrated by a series of outside issues in recent years, though.

 The Minter Creek Fish Hatchery, which usually supplies the group with eggs, experienced a disastrous disease outbreak in 2016 and a generator failure in 2018.
-And due to COVID, the fisherman’s club was unable to get eggs from the hatchery between 2017 and 2022.
+And due to COVID, the fisherman’s club was ultimately unable to get eggs from the hatchery between 2017 and 2022.

 The club was finally able to seed the creek again in 2022.
 But chum take four years to return to their spawning grounds, and the creek hosted few wild salmon in the creek in the intervening years.
 The corresponding dwindling numbers of returning salmon in the creek appear, on their face, to support this idea.